 Many consider this market one of the best in southeast Michigan.
 Find a wide variety of fresh, locally produced fruits and veggies, as well as baked goods, eggs, plants and other goods.
 Be sure to catch the amazing flea market, too, packed with collectibles and antiques on Sundays.

-- Address: South Ann Arbor Street, downtown Saline (Saturdays, May-October 20); Rentschler Farm Museum, 1265 E. Michigan Ave., Saline (Tuesdays); Liberty School, 7265 Saline Ann Arbor Road, Saline (Saturdays, October-April)
+- Address: South Ann Arbor Street, downtown Saline (Saturdays, May-October); Liberty School, 7265 Saline Ann Arbor Road, Saline (Saturdays, November-April)

 The Saturday growers-only market provides fresh produce, eggs, coffee, plants, baked goods and local cheese – plus tips from master gardeners from Michigan State University.
-The Tuesday market, here since 2010, offers much of the same.
+The Tuesday market offers much of the same.